 💡 Practice riding a bike, scooter, or tricycle.

 💡 Try a new recipe on the grill.

 💡 Eat outside.

-💡 Built a fort from the trees.
+💡 Built a blanket for between the trees.

 💡 Play I Spy.

 💡 Go for a scenic drive.
 Do a scavenger hunt or road bingo as you drive!

 💡 Start a garden.
 Talk about different plants, foods, how they grow and what they need to grow.